esm.doi.bio/esm3/esm3.generating_a_new_fluorescent_protein.full12

 We can draw insight from evolutionary biology on the amount of time it would take for a protein with similar sequence identity to arise through natural evolution.

-- The insights gained from evolutionary biology can be used to inform the development of new strategies for engineering proteins with similar sequence identity.
+- The insights gained from evolutionary biology can be used to predict the time it would take for a protein with similar sequence identity to evolve naturally.

 In Fig. 4G we show esmGFP alongside three Anthozoan GFPs.